 - Entry into Level 2

-Unfortunately we do not accept applications for advanced entry.
+In general, we do not accept applications for advanced entry.
 All applications must be made to the first year (Level 1).
-The only exception is for those applicants applying for advanced entry through a formal articulation route with one of our recognised partner institutions.
+The two exceptions are as follows:

 Advice and guidance on your application

 Firstly you should review our entry requirements for your chosen course including the Maths and English Language requirements.
 Before you submit your UCAS application you should also check the following:

 - You have completed all sections of the UCAS application form

 - You meet the Maths and/or English Language requirements for your chosen programme or will do from qualifications you are currently studying